 Take a look at the what knife to use for scoring bread article to help you decide on yours.

+In this case, we’re going to make a pound sign design (also called a windowpane).
 To make it easier we’re going to move the peel 90 degrees after every cut.
 This means every cut will be cutting at the same angle.

 Take the blade in your hand, holding as shown:

-Position the blade at a 30 degree angle and about 10 cm away from the bread.
+Position the blade at a 30-degree angle and about 10 cm away from the bread.

 Pull the blade towards you whilst lowering the blade into the surface of the dough and continue to pull the blade through the length of the cut.
 Raise the blade from the bread when the cut has ended whilst following through towards you.